 Slope Formula

-The Slope Formula is used to calculate a line’s inclination or steepness.
+Slope Formula is used to calculate a line’s inclination or steepness.
 It can be used to calculate the slope of any line by dividing the change in the y-axis by the change in the x-axis.
 The slope of a line is defined as the change in the line’s “y” coordinate with respect to the change in the line’s “x” coordinate.
 Finding the ratio of “vertical change” to “horizontal change” between any two distinct points on a line yields the slope.
 When the ratio is expressed as a quotient (“rise over run”), the same number is provided for every two distinct points on the same line.
-The Slope Formula is a formula for calculating the steepness of a line and determining how much it is inclined.
-The x and y coordinates of the points on the line can be used to calculate the slope of the lines.
-In other words, it is the ratio of the y-axis change to the x-axis change.
+Learn more about slope formula in this article.

 The slope of a line indicates how slanted the line is, comparing how much the line rises vertically to how much it runs horizontally.